arp242/zlog/README.markdown

 This is pretty useful for adding context to errors without clobbering your general log with mostly useless info.

+You can also easily print timings; this is intended for development and only printed for modules marked as debug:

+    log := zlog.Debug("long-running").Module("long-running")

+    time.Sleep(1 * time.Second)
+    log = log.Since("sleep one")    //   long-running 11ms  sleep one

+    time.Sleep(20*time.Millisecond)
+    log.Since("sleep two")          //   long-running 11ms  sleep two

+And finally there is the `Recover()` helper functions to recover from panics:

+    go func() {
+        defer zlog.Recover()        // Recover panics and report with Error(). panic("oh noes!")
+    }

+See [GoDoc](https://godoc.org/zgo.at/zlog) for the full reference.

 Configuration
 -------------